-Consumer Education
+Consumer Education 1⁄2 credit Semester

-Semester

-Prerequisite: IEP Placement, (Required for Graduation)
+Prerequisite: IEP Placement.
+(Required for Graduation)

-Lab Fee: None and/or to be determined

 The objective of this course is to provide learning experiences utilizing resources and consumer information by applying goal setting and decision-making skills.
 Some of the units include: money management, learning and spending, saving and investing, types of credit, insurance, and the economy.